Panel Mount USB Socket: Specs & Cutout Guide

 Fasten the connector according to the torque value specified in the specification.
 The most common mistake is over-tightening: this can lead to flange deformation, plastic shell cracking, and uneven stress on the seal ring.
 If the specification does not give a specific torque value, the sealing ring is uniformly compressed throughout the circumference and then stopped.

 The internal leads are routed to the connected USB host port or hub and secured using a cable tie or cable management piece to prevent the lead from shaking freely inside the housing.
-The long-term shaking lead will wear the insulation skin on the shell hardware during the movement, resulting in intermittent contact faults that are extremely difficult to diagnose.
+The long-term shaking lead will abrade the insulation jacket against the shell hardware during the movement, resulting in intermittent contact faults that are extremely difficult to diagnose.

 Common mistakes and avoidance methods